 - Pass your information in its entirety to an alternative broker when Norton Finance cannot assist in brokering you a loan.

-We may also use and disclose your personal information to;
+Providing you have given us your explicit consent, we may also use and disclose your personal information to:

 - A lender or lenders in accordance with your application.

 - Another broker if we are not able to arrange finance for you.

 - Enable us to pass your details to another company in the future with a view to them offering you products or services they feel may be of interest to you.